Noise Stability Optimization for Finding Flat Minima: A Hessian-based Regularization Approach: Convergence Rates

-When the learning rate is fixed and at least $\Omega(T^{-1/2})$, we construct a piece-wise quadratic function (similar to equation \eqref{eq_def_f}), now with a fixed $\alpha$.
+In Lemma \ref{lemma_lb_grad_1}, we then argue that the learning rates in this case must satisfy $\sum_{i=0}^{T-1}\eta_i \le O(\sqrt{T}).$ When the learning rate is fixed and at least $\Omega(T^{-1/2})$, we construct a piece-wise quadratic function (similar to equation \eqref{eq_def_f}), now with a fixed $\alpha$.
 This is described in Lemma \ref{lemma_lb_grad_2}.
 In this case, the gradient noise grows by $1 - C^{-1}\eta$ up to $T$ steps.
 We then carefully set $\alpha$ to lower bound the norm of the gradient.
 Combining these two cases, we conclude the proof of Theorem \ref{thm_main_lb}.
 For details, see Appendix \ref{proof_thm_lb_grad}.
-As is typical in lower-bound constructions, our result holds for a specific instance that covers a specific range of learning rates.
-It may be an interesting question to examine a broader range of instances for future work.
+As is typical in lower-bound constructions, our result holds for a specific instance (with a particular learning rate range).

 The proof can also be extended to adaptive learning rate schedules.
 Notice that the above construction holds for arbitrary learning rates defined as a function of previous iterates.
 Then, we set the width of each function $h_t$, $\alpha_t$, proportional to $\eta_t > 0$, for any $\eta_t$ that may depend on previous iterates, as long as they satisfy the constraint that $\sum_{i=0}^{T-1} \eta_i \le O(\sqrt{T})$.